apigear-io/apigear-docs/docs/maker/tutorial.md

 # Template Tutorial

-A blueprint is a technology template to transform the ObjectAPI in any kind and amount of other text documents, e.g. source code.
+A template is a technology template to transform the ObjectAPI in any kind and amount of other text documents, e.g. source code.
 It consist of a set of rules and template documents.

-The best way to create a new blueprint template is to create an external blueprint folder and link it up to an ApiGear Studio API project using an API module and a solution.
+The best way to create a new template template is to create an external template folder and link it up to an ApiGear Studio API project using an API module and a solution.

-The goal of this tutorial is to create a blueprint which generates a typescript interface from an API document.
+The goal of this tutorial is to create a template which generates a typescript interface from an API document.
 For this we use an demo API which like this:

 ```yaml
 # demo.module.yaml